 Chris’s area of expertise is Social Housing where he has led various public bond transactions for debut and repeat borrowers, as well as Taps, MTNs and Private Placements.
 Chris also has experience in the establishment of Programme debt, to assist frequent and nimble access to the Capital Markets, as well as arranging funding linked to Environmental, Social & Governance (“ESG”) principles.

-Chris is a member of the Chartered Institute of Management Accountants and is undertaking a qualification in ESG Investing (CFA UK Level 4 Certificate).
+Chris is a member of the Chartered Institute of Management Accountants and has a qualification in ESG Investing (CFA UK Level 4 Certificate).

 Adam Hylan has advised on corporate finance transactions for over 20 years.
 He has previously worked for Ernst & Young, Royal Bank of Canada and HSBC, executing a range of M&A and as well as debt and equity financing transactions in the airport, road, rail, port and shipping sectors.
 He has also advised the UK Department for Transport on a number of occasions.